Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Numerical Examples

-The first example to demonstrate our PDDP method is a transfer between two Distant Retrograde Orbits (DRO).
-The transfer starts on the $x$-axis of a DRO with a period of $T=13.4$ days, where $\bm{x}_{\mathcal{O},0} = [1.171359,0,0,0,-0.490885570748594,0]^\top$ [nondim], and ends once the spacecraft has captured the target DRO, which has a period of $T = 21.6$ days, on the $x$-axis where $\bm{x}_{\mathcal{O},\mathrm{f}} = [1.301844,0,0,0,-0.643017351154134,0]^\top$ [nondim].
-To demonstrate the framework on this first example, we solve for single- and multi-revolution transfers, increasing the time of flight (TOF) while concurrently decreasing the maximum thrust, without state-path constraints (which is equivalent to set $\beta=0$).
-These examples are similar to those in Ref.~\citenum{AzizJGCD} (which employs an HDDP approach combined with a Sundman transformation), which allows us to evaluate the performance of our PDDP in terms of local minima and computation time.
+The first example to demonstrate our PDDP method is a transfer between two Distant Retrograde Orbits (DROs).
+The initial and final states, time of flight, and maximum thrust are the same as in Sec.VI of Ref.~\citenum{AzizJGCD}.
+We solve for single- and multi-revolution transfers, increasing the time of flight (TOF) while concurrently decreasing the maximum thrust, without state-path constraints (which is equivalent to set $\beta=0$).

 We analyze four distinct scenarios involving trajectories with one, two, five, and ten revolutions.
-In the first three cases, each trajectory is evenly divided into 10 stages, requiring the optimization of $10 \times 7 = 70$ costate variables per scenario.
+In the first three cases, each trajectory is evenly divided in time into 10 stages, requiring the optimization of $10 \times 7 = 70$ costate variables per scenario.
 In contrast, the HDDP method used in Ref~.\citenum{AzizJGCD} employs $80$, $160$, and $400$ stages for the same examples, resulting in the optimization of $80 \times 3 = 240$, $160 \times 3 = 480$, and $400 \times 3 = 1200$ variables, respectively.
-For the ten-revolution trajectory, which includes more low-thrust spirals, we use $15$ stages, leading to the optimization of $105$ variables, while the approach in Ref.~\citenum{AzizJGCD} utilizes $800$ stages, resulting in $2400$ control variables to optimize.
+For the ten-revolution trajectory we use $15$ stages, leading to the optimization of $105$ variables, while the approach in Ref.~\citenum{AzizJGCD} utilizes $800$ stages, resulting in $2400$ control variables to optimize.
+Note that, due to the high sensitivity of the 10-revolution trajectory, a larger smoothing step size of $k_{\rho}=0.5$ was required to ensure convergence to the bang-bang control solution.
 Using this setup, our PDDP algorithm successfully achieved convergence for each scenario using random initial guess for the costates, demonstrating one of our claims: the analytical law provided by PMP facilitates the design of low-thrust multi-spiral trajectories with a relatively small number of stages.
+In \cref{tab:DRO2DROMinFuel} we summarize useful results for these single- and multi-revolution transfers, in terms of final mass, number of bang-bang switches, number of PDDP iterations, and computation time.
+We observe that the cost per iteration for these scenarios is between 0.48 seconds to 0.77 seconds.
+Despite the need for computing the augmented STTs due to the incorporation of costates in the state vector compared to other DDP methods (see \cref{Sec:StageQuadraticExpansion} for more details), the computation times for these scenarios are similar to those in Ref.~\citenum{AzizJGCD}.